Lissajous Varieties: Lissajous discriminants

 where $e_2 = \omega_1\omega_2 + \omega_1 \omega_3 + \omega_2 \omega_3$, $e_3 = \omega_1\omega_2 \omega_3$ are the elementary symmetric polynomials and $\omega_3 = -\omega_1 - \omega_2$.
 We will explain the symmetric structure of $\Delta_{A,\bf 1}$ in Proposition \ref{prop:symmetry}.
 Figure \ref{fig:C3discriminant} shows our two discriminant curves.
 They are the branch loci of the projection of Figure \ref{fig:C3} given by $A$.
 The reference \cite[Section 5.3]{bernal2023machine} studies $\nabla_{A,\bf 1}$ via machine learning techniques.

 Different regions in Figure \ref{fig:C3discriminant} correspond to different numbers of real solutions to \eqref{eq:kuramoto_v_eqs_withbeta}, or different numbers of real intersection points in ${\cal L}_{A,b} \cap \{Ax = \omega\}$.
 For $\omega$ in the connected component of $\mathbb{R}^2 \setminus \nabla_{A,\bf 0}$ highlighted in orange, the line $Ax=\omega$ intersects ${\cal C}_A$ in three real points.
 In all other connected components, there is only one real intersection point.
 On the right, the green, blue and red components correspond to $\omega$ with six, four and two real intersection points respectively.
 We note that the convex hull of the real points of $\nabla_{A,\bf 1}$ contains the blue region $\Omega^+$ in Figure \ref{fig:SA+andOmega+} (right), but the two do not coincide.
+Figure \ref{fig:comparedisc} shows a comparison.
+This is similar to the inclusion $ (-1,1) \subsetneq (-\sqrt{2},\sqrt{2})$ in Example \ref{ex:bifur}.

 \end{example}